Message from the Board President

 Officers and Board of Directors

-The LCU Fund for Women’s Education is staffed by a full-time director and governed by a volunteer board of directors.
+The LCU Fund for Women’s Education is staffed by a full-time Executive Director and governed by a volunteer board of directors.

 - Holly Hughes, President